-The Company is designated as an "exempt CAD" firm by the Financial Conduct Authority.
 The Company's capital management policy is to ensure that it is strongly capitalised and compliant with regulatory requirements.
 Furthermore, the Company's risk management processes are designed to ensure that all risks are identified and are covered by capital or other appropriate matters.

-The FCA has introduced a new set of regulatory rules for UK Investment firms with effect from 1st January 2022, named the Investment Firms Prudential Regime ('IFPR').
-Under IFPR, NMR meets the balance sheet and revenue thresholds that will make it a Large Non-SNI firm.
-The new prudential regime includes - inter alia - requirements for maintaining minimum levels of regulatory capital.
-Management have performed an initial assessment of NMR's projected regulatory capital ('Own Funds') requirements under IFPR.
+The FCA introduced a new set of regulatory rules for UK Investment firms with effect from 1st January 2022, named the Investment Firms Prudential Regime ('IFPR').
+Under IFPR, NMR meets the balance sheet and revenue thresholds that make it a Large Non-SNI firm.
+The new prudential regime includes - inter alia - requirements for maintaining minimum levels of regulatory capital which are reported to the Financial Conduct Authority quarterly.